 ‘Create something, steal nothing’ is a slogan of Stef Geerlings aka Serti, and he really means it.
 Techno producer from Amsterdam, who describes his style ‘weird soundscapes and clumsy kicks and basslines’, has completed a vital release.
 Though not a newcomer – “Bipolar Girl” (2021) can be found on Serti’sRead More →

 With determination and courage, Maxime Denuc set up a challenge between computer and organ.
 More exactly, in May 2021 the musician from Belgium steered electronically the organ in the St. Antonius-Kirche in Düsseldorf.
-Offering various forms of modern classical with an urban twist, “Nachthorn” would not sound out of placeRead More →
+Offering various forms of modern classical with an urban twist, “Nachthorn” doesn’t not sound out of placeRead More →

 “Waves Of Silent Whispers” is Lauri-Dag Tüür’s second ambient and IDM album, after “Polar Night Jet” in 2020.
 The new one landed in my inbox already in June 2022.
 Though not forgotten, it spent most of the year underneath the ever-increasing pile of unfinished business.
 Instead of white nights inRead More →